joshlafronz32/Projects/README.md

 List of PDF topics:
 - Home Run Barrage: A breakdown of the massive day for home runs on July 14, 2024
 - Ivan Johnson: A brief piece highlighting former Atlanta Hawk and nonchalant tough guy Ivan Johnson
+- Usman Garuba: Catching up with former first-round pick Usman Garuba and guaging the status of his career
+- G-League Hot Streak: Highlighting the turnarounds by several G-League players whom I followed in college